oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/11-create-new-apex-app.md

 ## Introduction

 Now that you know the basics about querying hierarchies and analytic views, it is time to put that knowledge to work.
-This lab guides you down the path of building an application that allows the user make their own data selections, choose measures, and apply transformations to those measures using analytic view expressions.
+You will now start building a dashboard application that selects from hierarchies and analytic view.
+This application will allow users to make interactive data selections.
+Queries will include time series and other calculations using analytic view expressions.

 The application as shown in this lab will have a certain layout and appearance.
 It is not important that your application look exactly like this sample application.
 As an APEX developer, you know that APEX makes it very easy to change the layout and appearance of an application.
 What is important is that you learn how items and regions can use analytic views.